AElfProject/AElf/docs-sphinx/reference/acs/acs8.md

-# ACS8 - Resource Transaction Fee Standard
+# ACS8 - Transaction Resource Token Fee Standard

 ACS8 has some similarities to ACS1, both of them are charge transaction fee standard.